h16nning/typora-gitbook-theme/README.md

 3. Launch or restart Typora and choose Gitbook Light or Gitbook Dark from the theme menu.

 ## Contributing
-Feel free [to submit an issue](https://github.com/Henning16/typora-gitbook-theme/issues/new), if something does not work or look right.
+Feel free [to submit an issue](https://github.com/Henning16/typora-gitbook-theme/issues/new), if something does not work / look right or you have any suggestion.
 If you would like to, you can also create your variant of this theme.

 > **Please note** that this theme is still in development.
 Regular updates are to expect.